Coefficient-Level B\"ottcher Theory for Wild Superattracting Germs of Degree $p^e$: Introduction

 \section{Introduction}

-The local study of superattracting germs goes back to B\"ottcher's theorem, which provides a canonical local coordinate in which a germ becomes a pure monomial.
-In complex dynamics this coordinate plays a central role both near a superattracting fixed point and, for polynomials, at infinity, where it encodes the escape-rate function and the external combinatorics of Julia sets and the Mandelbrot set; see, for example,~\cite{AlexanderIavernaroRosa,DouadyHubbard1,DouadyHubbard2,Milnor,Ritt}.
-The same normal form also appears in higher-dimensional holomorphic dynamics~\cite{HubbardPapadopol}.
+The local study of superattracting germs begins with B\"ottcher's theorem \cite{Bottcher1904}, which gives a canonical coordinate in which a germ is conjugate to a pure monomial.
+In one complex variable this coordinate is central both near a superattracting fixed point and, for polynomials, near infinity, where it encodes the escape-rate function and the external geometry of Julia sets; see, for example, \cite{AlexanderIavernaroRosa,DouadyHubbard1,DouadyHubbard2,Milnor,Ritt}.
+The same normal form also appears in higher-dimensional holomorphic dynamics \cite{BuffEpsteinKoch, HubbardPapadopol}.

-In the non-archimedean setting, B\"ottcher coordinates have an additional arithmetic aspect.
-Salerno and Silverman studied their integrality properties for one-dimensional superattracting germs and formulated several precise conjectures in the wild case~\cite{SalernoSilverman}.
-More recently, Fu and Nie proved the expected radius of convergence in a general wild superattracting setting~\cite{FuNie}; in particular, their theorem settles Conjecture~27(b) for the family considered here.
-The family relevant for the present paper is